 How can I set up a DSP?

-- Find suitable premises - for your GPhC application to go through you need to have premises to apply with.
-In addition to this, you will also need a registered Companies House entity and adequate DSP insurance.
+Find suitable premises - for your application to be accepted by the GPhC you need to have premises to apply with alongside and adequate DSP insurance.
+The premises lease does not have to be signed before application, however, if it were to go through and your loose the premises you more than likely would need to start again.
 If your company is located in Scotland there are a few more things you need to consider.

-- Build a compliant website - during your GPhC inspection, you will need to show how you will transact requested medicines.
-Our in house team can help you with this.
+Build a compliant website - whilst not an absolute requirement during the GPhC inspection, you will need to show how you will transact requested medicines.
+We highly recommend that you build one beforehand to give you the best chance of success, our in house team can help you with this.

-- Utilise a Pharmacy Quality Management System - each application and reinspection can be costly, subscribe to the hubnet to ensure you are and remain compliant.
+Utilise a Pharmacy Quality Management System (QMS) - each initial application and reinspection can be costly (around £750), the majority of applicants subscribe to a pharmacy QMS such as the hubnet to ensure you are and remain compliant.

-- Apply for a GPhC Pharmacy License - when the above, first three stages are complete then you will need to make a submission to the GPhC.
-The last step was to apply for an MHRA Internet Pharmacy License - however, this has been temporarily paused due to Brexit.
+Apply for a GPhC Online Pharmacy License - when stages 1-3 above are complete and you do not want to dispense NHS prescriptions (stage 4) then you will need to make a submission to the GPhC.
+Pre-2021, the subsequent step after a GPhC application was to apply for an MHRA Internet Pharmacy License - however, this has been temporarily paused due to Brexit.

 1. Finding suitable premises.